wrmilling/k3s-gitops/README.md

 ## Infrastructure

-Setup for the individual nodes OS and base k3s istall can be found in [WRMilling/homelab-infrastructure](https://github.com/WRMilling/homelab-infrastructure/) repository.
+Setup for the individual nodes OS and base k3s install can be found in [WRMilling/homelab-infrastructure](https://github.com/WRMilling/homelab-infrastructure/) repository.

 ## Setup